Deke1993/Text-Classification-with-Transformers/README.md

 conda install --channel conda-forge nb_conda_kernels #install nb_conda_kernels to make kernels available in environments from conda-forge channel

 conda install cudatoolkit=10.1.243 cudnn=7.6.5 #GPU Support, cudatoolkit & cudnn version depends on your GPU & installed drivers.
 If you only want to use it with CPU (i.e. for predictions) then you can ignore this step.

+# 'Manual'
+The Training Notebook lets one train text classification models.

+The Classification with Reject Option Evaluation Notebook lets one evaluate trained models regarding classification with reject option and uncertainty calibration.

+The .py scripts are loaded into the notebooks that serve as a sort easy-to-use interface.